Enumclaw horse sex case: James Michael Tait and later events of 2009–2010

 Some time after the events in Washington, James Michael Tait moved to Maury County, Tennessee, onto a farm owned by a man named Kenny Thomason housing horses, pigs, goats and dogs.
 Tennessee explicitly banned bestiality with the enactment of Tennessee Code § 39-14-214, which took effect on July 1, 2007, making it a Class E felony punishable by up to six years in prison and a fine of up to $3,000.
 Despite this, Tait did not relocate to another state that decriminalized bestiality, like he had done with Washington.
 On October 13, 2009, a woman associated with them, Christy D. Morris, was arrested and charged with three counts of animal cruelty.
-Two days later, an anonymous person e-mailed investigators a photo of a man sexually abusing a Shetland pony from Thomason's farm; Tait and Thomason were arrested that same day.
+Two days later, an anonymous person e-mailed investigators a photo of a man having sex with a Shetland pony from Thomason's farm; Tait and Thomason were arrested that same day.
 Tait was charged with three counts of felony animal cruelty, while Thomason was charged with two.
 According to Tait's arrest warrant, he had been engaging in sex acts with a stud horse over a span of several months.
 Tait and Thomason admitted to engaging in sex acts with a horse.
 In January 2010, Tait pleaded guilty in a Tennessee court to engaging in sexual acts with animals and was placed on probation.

 Section 16.52.205 of the Revised Code of Washington

 After Pinyan died, a Washington state senator, Pam Roach, crafted a bill to ban bestiality in Washington State.
 Senate Bill 6417, which made bestiality a Class C felony, passed on February 11, 2006.
 Mudede wrote "It was an almost comically easy law to pass"; bestiality had little political support in Washington and no group in the state actively advocated for bestiality to be legal.
 Mudede wrote that reading RCW 16.52.205 was "very much like reading hardcore porn".
 The law prohibits "videotap[ing] a person engaged in a sexual act or sexual contact with an animal" that is "either alive or dead".
 Because of the provision against videotaping, Mudede stated that the law "points an angry finger directly at James Tait."
 In 2015, Mudede said that he was unaware of any bestiality arrests in Washington since the Pinyan incident.
+However, in 2010, there was a case in Whatcom County where a convicted drug smuggler under supervised release, Douglas Spink, was arrested for running what was described as a "bestiality farm" along with another man, English national Stephen Clarke; Spink was only charged with violating his supervised release terms, while Clarke was charged with bestiality under the new law.
+Spink was first investigated following a tip-off caused by his incessant phone calls to a Tennessee public defender's office, where he kept asking about then-detained James Tait.